ciatph/webadmin-qrcodeapp/README.md

 	1. `Database`
 	2. `Functions`
 	3. `Hosting`
+6. _What file should be used for Database Rules?_
+	1. Use the default `database.rules.json`
+7. _What language would you like to use to write Cloud Functions?
+(Use arrow keys)_
+	1. Choose `JavaScript`
-6. Do no overwrite existing files if prompted from the cli.
+6. **Do no overwrite existing files if prompted from the cli.**
+7. _Do you want to install dependencies with npm now?
+(Y/n)_
+	1. Choose `Y`
+8. _What do you want to use as your public directory? (public)_
+	1. - Choose `Y`
+9. _Configure as a single-page app (rewrite all urls to /index.html)? (y/N)_
+	1. - Choose N
-7. Run `firebase serve` to test and debug functions and hosting locally.
+10. Run `firebase serve` to test and debug functions and hosting locally.
+	1. Press `Ctrl + C` to stop local server
-7. Run `firebase deploy` to commit final updates online.
+11. Run `firebase deploy` to commit final updates online.

 **Date created:** 20180805<br>
 **Date modified:** 20180805